Navigation Menu

 The battery was so well defended from inland that the assault would have to be undertaken from the sea.
 This meant that the attackers would have to climb the cliff first, a mission for the US Rangers, the new elite troops of the US army.

 Due to an error of navigation, the first wave did not land at the bottom of the Point du Hoc until 7.10AM.
 They managed to scale the cliffs rapidly, and then found out the gun emplacements were only filled with decoys, disguised telephone poles.
-They moved inland where the Rangers managed to gain control the road, and during this Sergeant Lommel found real the guns that had been hidden in a nearby field.
-Quickly destroying the guns, the Rangers then settled in to wait for the relief force due to arrive from Omaha Beach at any moment.
+Part of the assault forces moved inland where the Rangers managed to gain control of the road.
+During this attack, the Sergeant Leonard Lommel found the real guns.
+These had been hidden in a nearby field.
+Once they quickly destroyed the guns, the Rangers settled in to wait for the relief force due to arrive from Omaha Beach at any moment.

 What to see now: A very impressive site with most of the craters from the air and naval bombardments still remaining to be seen.